 Roommate wanted: Must be clean, courteous and over 65

 Six years ago, Bonnie Moore and her husband built the kitchen of their dreams.
 They designed it to be bright and big enough to host dinner parties but also intimate enough to be able to pick a corner — preferably one near the windows overlooking the garden — to relax in with a glass of wine.
 It was the perfect addition to their home in the leafy bedroom community about half an hour outside of Washington, D.C.But things didn’t work out for the couple, and after a five-year marriage, they divorced.
 Smack-dab in the middle of the worst recession in recent U.S. history.
-Moore said she lost a lot of equity in the home.
-But she didn’t want to abandon it and the hundreds of thousands of dollars they poured into it.
+Moore said she lost a lot of equity in the home, but she didn’t want to abandon it and the hundreds of thousands of dollars they poured into it.

-Her solution: three women who rent rooms from Moore in her five-bedroom house.
+Her solution: three women who rent rooms in her five-bedroom house.
 You can call the foursome the real “Golden Girls.”
 They may not gather around the kitchen table for midnight cheesecake sessions like the ladies from the hit 1980’s TV show, but they do support one another in the form of an affordable, safe and comfortable living situation.

 “So this was my answer to making lemonade out of lemons.”
 Moore said.